 William Ormston Backhouse (1885–1962), attended Cambridge University and was a trained geneticist, worked at the Cambridge Plant breeding Station, The John Innes Institute then for the Argentine Government where he created an important strain of rust resistant wheat MA38.
 As a trained geneticist WO Backhouse was well placed to create the first Division 1 red trumpet daffodil which he successfully achieved registering several of these uniquely coloured trumpet daffodils including N.’Brer Fox’, N.’Sutton Court’, N.’Red Curtain’ and N.’Desert Fox’.

 Caroline G Thomson MA, direct descendant and 6th generation of the Backhouse horticulturalists.
 Daffodil Breeder and Collector of her forebears Historic Backhouse Daffodils along with many other Backhouse family plants across several genera.
-She is bringing her Backhouse family Heritage back to life quite literally at The Backhouse Heritage Exhibition & Education Centre #livingheritage at the family home Rossie Estate.
+She is bringing her Backhouse family Heritage back to life quite literally at the Backhouse Rossie Heritage & Education Centre #livingheritage at the family home, Rossie Estate.